Glider (sailplane): Auxiliary engines

 Most gliders require assistance to launch, though some have an engine powerful enough to launch unaided.
-In addition, a high proportion of new gliders have an engine which will sustain the glider in the air, but is insufficiently powerful to launch the glider.
-Compared with self-launchers these lower powered engines have advantages in weight, lower costs and pilot licensing.
+In addition, a high proportion of new gliders have an engine that will sustain the glider in the air, though these are insufficiently powerful to launch the glider.
+Compared with self-launchers, these lower-powered engines have advantages in weight, lower costs, and pilot licensing.
 The engines can be electric, jet, or two-stroke gasoline.